dingningy/Queer-Media-Consumption-Psychological-Wellbeing-dingningy/research-assessment.md

     2. User-defined function(s) run(s) without error and produces expected output in at least 2 contexts
     3. Functions are well-documented with comments

-        -   [ ] Objective attempt
+        -   [✔] Objective attempt
         -   [ ] Objective met
-        -   Grader comments:
+        -   Grader comments: I created eight functions in the `Data Analysis.R` script.
+One for classifying country, four to create bubble plots, one related to color palettes, one for shiny UI throughout the shiny app designs, and one for the general theme for all my ggplot outputs.
+Please run the whole script and find functions in the environment.

 8. Parse and write conditional statements and/or loops

     1. Uses conditional in multiple contexts, including dplyr pipelines
     2. Uses multiple types of conditional/loop functions (e.g., `if_else()`, `case_when()`, `for`, `while`)

-        -   [ ] Objective attempt
+        -   [✔] Objective attempt
         -   [ ] Objective met
-        -   Grader comments:
+        -   Grader comments: See `Data Cleaning.R` lines 60-71; `Data Transformation.R` lines 180-212

 9. Use `readr` functions to read in and write out data